Toussaint Louverture: Education

 Louverture gained some education from his godfather Pierre-Baptiste on the Bréda plantation.
 His extant letters demonstrate a moderate familiarity with Epictetus, the Stoic philosopher who had lived as a slave, while his public speeches showed a familiarity with Machiavelli.
 Some cite Enlightenment thinker Abbé Raynal, a French critic of slavery, and his publication Histoire des deux Indes predicting a slave revolt in the West Indies as a possible influence.

 Louverture received a degree of theological education from the Jesuit and Capuchin missionaries through his church attendance and devout Catholicism.
 His medical knowledge is attributed to a familiarity with the folk medicine of the African plantation slaves and Creole communities, as well as more formal techniques found in the hospitals founded by the Jesuits and the free people of color.
-Legal documents signed on Louverture's behalf between 1778–1781 suggest that he could not yet write at that time.
+Legal documents signed on Louverture's behalf between 1778 and 1781 suggest that he could not yet write at that time.
 Throughout his military and political career during the revolution, he was known to have verbally dictated his letters to his secretaries, who prepared most of his correspondences.
-A few surviving documents from the end of his life in his own hand confirm that he eventually learned to write, although his Standard French spelling was "strictly phonetic" and closer to the Haitian Kreyòl he spoke for the majority of his life.
+A few surviving documents from the end of his life in his own hand confirm that he eventually learned to write, although his Standard French spelling was "strictly phonetic" and closer to the Creole French he spoke for the majority of his life.